Business Policies and Procedures Manual

 - Advertising plan (if applicable)

-Upon HRS review and approval of the job posting, HRS posts the position on the WSUJobs website.
+Upon HRS review and approval of the job posting, HRS posts the position at WSUJobs.
 HRS advises the applicable appointing authority regarding the recruitment process and advertising plan appropriate to each position.

 A department may choose to advertise a position outside of WSUJobs.
 The department must submit the advertisement copy through Workday to HRS for approval prior to submitting the copy to an outside advertiser.